BUILDING THE RIGHT CULTURE IN YOUR VENUE

 1. Codify it – create and communicate a culture manifesto which outlines the culture you want in your venue.
 This might include 3-5 values you want to define your workplace.

-2. Hold yourself to higher standards – if you are a leader in your bar you need to walk your talk and role model the behaviours and standards you want to see.
+2. Hold yourself to higher standards – if you are a leader in your bar you need to walk your talk and role model the behaviors and standards you want to see.

 3. Give feedback – reinforce the positive and challenge the negative.
 Every time something happens that fits your culture celebrate it.
 And pick up and react when people behave in a way which doesn’t fit.